CrookedNumber/pmpbelt/README.md

     pip install uritemplate

-And OAuth2 client is also required.
+An OAuth2 client is also required.
 A mature, OAuth2 conformant client like [rauth](https://github.com/litl/rauth) is recommended.
 For simplicity, we've included `simple_auth`, a very simple client.

 You will need PMP credentials and a working knowledge of the PMP.
 Read the [Getting Started](https://github.com/publicmediaplatform/pmpdocs/wiki#getting-started) guide.
 You will need user/pw to generate `client_id` and `client_secret` before you can begin.